BDC Hamburger Icon

 How to deal with a client who won’t respond

-It might be a tricky situation to tackle, so here are a few common scenarios and tips to help you through the process.
+It might be a tricky situation to tackle, so here are a few common scenarios and tips for dealing with a client who doesn’t respond, depending on what you are waiting for.

 Are you waiting for them to give you the go-ahead on a project?

-Too many of us interpret silence as, “Oh, they must mean to ignore me because they don’t want to go ahead with the project or they found someone else.”
+Too many of us interpret silence as, “They must mean to ignore me because they don’t want to go ahead with the project or they found someone else.”
+More often than not, however, they haven’t made a decision yet, and this is where your business can offer a little push.

 Editor’s Note: Looking for information on collections agencies?
 Fill out the below questionnaire to be connected with vendors that can help.